Advocacy simply means speaking on behalf of oneself or others to get something done.

 This year, Champions For Children: Prevent Child Abuse Hampton Roads visited legislators at the General Assembly in Richmond to support legislation to protect children from harm and abuse.

 Successful initiatives Champions For Children supported during the 2017 session of the General Assembly included initiatives that would enable the system to better count and deal with substance exposed infants and opioid addicted parents, and would make it easier to share information with the US Armed Services.
 A resolution commending trauma informed community networks and a number of measures aimed at improving child care safety were realized.

 2016 General Assembly Session Highlights

-HB 1189, also known as Jacob’s Law and patroned by Hampton Roads Del.
+HB 1189, also known as Joseph’s Law and patroned by Hampton Roads Del.
 Daun Hester, pertains to day care providers.
 It passed and will become law on July 1, 2016.
 The law imposes strict penalties on day care providers that do not obtain a license to operate a day care agency.

 In the Forefront…